 It’s funny to think that 7-8 years ago companies were banning MSN messenger because they were afraid employees were losing too much time chatting.
 Today companies have full-blown messaging apps integrated into their processes with gifs and videos; they even pay for it.

 What would you call an all-day meeting with unknown participants and no agenda?

 — Jason Fried (@jasonfried) February 18, 2016

-Example, a common pattern for me is to ask questions in one of the specialized channels; I am a member of that channel.
-However, I do not care about anything said in this channel beside what I am asking at that precise time.
+For example, a common pattern for me is to ask questions in one of the specialized channels; I am a member of that channel.
+However, I do not care about anything said in this channel besides what I am asking at that precise time.
 I still receive all @here notifications and sometimes even curious what is happening in there.
-In a channel you will have “core members” and people who just ride along.
-Those people riding along get the productivity potentially hindered all day long.
+In a channel, you will have “core members” and people who just ride along.
+Those people riding along get their productivity potentially hindered all day long.

-Group chat has to be used in specific cases, morning scrum, meetings with people outside the office, status update.
+Group chat has to be used in specific cases, morning scrum, meetings with people outside the office, status updates.
 Those are all good reasons to use group chat.
-What needs to be killed is the channels you are connected all day.
+What needs to be killed is the channels you are connected to all day.

 An alternative idea, notification channels